Chapter 6 : Alpha Dogs

 She plunged her hand into the bag and stuffed her face.
 We both then settled for the entertainment of watching others try to handle their tasks.

 Archie, Remus’s mischievous pet ferret had shown up half-way into the second hour and was prodding his still bunny-eared fidgety batch of Violets in amusement.
 Peter hadn’t bothered pulling out his wand.
-He and his frog both were snacking on fudge flies, while Sirius attempted the final step: turning his very metallic looking daisies into a set of brass scales.
+He and his toad both were snacking on fudge flies, while Sirius attempted the final step: turning his very metallic looking daisies into a set of brass scales.

 I turned back to James.